Sarben, Nebraska

-Sarben is an unincorporated rural hamlet in Keith County, Nebraska, United States.
-There are no businesses or services in Sarben.
-Since 2010, Sarben has been part of the United States Census Bureau's census-designated place (CDP) which bears the hamlet's name.

-As of the 2010 census the Sarben CDP had a total population of 31.
+Sarben is an unincorporated community and census-designated place in Keith County, Nebraska, United States.
+As of the 2020 census, Sarben had a population of 31.

-A Census Bureau population for Sarben proper is not, however, available.

 History

 Sarben had its start by the building of the Union Pacific Railroad through that territory.
 Sarben took its name from "Aksarben", or "Nebraska" spelled backwards.

 Geography

 Sarben is in eastern Keith County, in the valley of the North Platte River.
 It is 5 mi via local roads northeast of Paxton and 10 mi west of Sutherland.
-It is 25 mi northeast of Ogallala, the Keith County seat.
+It is 25 mi northeast of Ogallala, the Keith county seat.

 According to the U.S. Census Bureau, the Sarben CDP has an area of 0.41 sqkm, all land.